Written by Larry Gay

-Larry Gay is the author of four tractor books published by the American Society of Agricultural and Biological Engineers including Farm Tractors 1975-1995 and Farm Tractors 1995-2005.
-The four books may be obtained from ASABE by calling 800-695-2723.
+Larry Gay is the author of four tractor books published by the American Society of Agricultural and Biological Engineers, including A Guide to Hart-Parr, Oliver and White Farm Tractors.
+This book may be obtained from ASABE by calling 800-695-2723.